junjunruan/non-Angular-systemjs/README.md

 5. Visit `http://localhost:3000/` in new started Chrome.

 6. Click "window leveling" button multiple times, the time cost of for loop from cornerstone library will output in the console.
-The performance is pretty good.
+The performance is not good.

 <a href="https://imgur.com/4GTg1TG"><img src="https://i.imgur.com/4GTg1TG.png" title="source: imgur.com" width="300"/></a>